matiaspalumbo/matiaspalumbo.github.io/_pages/cv.md

 > [View PDF Version](https://matiaspalumbo.github.io/files/cv.pdf)

 ## Education
-Five-year integrated Bachelor's Degree in Mathematics (2019-2024) *National University of Rosario*
+Five-year integrated Bachelor's Degree in Mathematics *(Licenciatura en Matemática)* (2019-2024 – National University of Rosario)
 * Finished degree with an academic average of 9.73 out of 10 (equivalent to 4.0 GPA).
 * Degree thesis: “The Dynamics of Linear Operators in the Hardy Space of Dirichlet Series”.
 Topics covered include functional analysis, complex analysis and topological dynamics.